How to Identify Your Ideal Customer

-Can you describe your target audience in a sentence or two?
+Can you describe your ideal customer as well as your best friend, and in a sentence or two?
 Who does your business serve?
 This is one of the fundamental questions in any marketing plan.
-If you can't, you need to learn how to identify your target audience, and that's what we're going to do in this post.
+If you can't, you need to learn how to identify your ideal customer because the success of your overall online marketing and SEO both are going to be dependent upon this information.

 When you decide to start a business, hopefully, you’re thinking about who you want to serve and how you can help them.
-If your focus is just on making money and wanting to help, “everyone” you’ll probably find it harder to succeed in the long run.
-This is why choosing your target audience is so important.
-It’s much easier to provide exceptional products or services for a niche market than trying to be everything to everybody.
+If your focus is just on making money and wanting to help “everyone,” you’ll probably find it harder to succeed in the long run.
+This is why choosing your target audience and establishing your ideal customer is so important.
+Providing exceptional products or services for a niche market is much easier than trying to be everything to everybody.
+They say that when you try to serve everyone, you serve no one, and it's very true.

 Where can you find data?